Anto-Napo/Anto-Napo/README.md

 - 👋 Hi, I’m @Anto-Napo
-- 👀 I’m interested in Java and React.js
+- 👀 I’m interested in Java and React with Vite & Tsx
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning MongoDB (NoSQL)
-- 💞️ I’m looking to collaborate on nothing
 - 📫 Reach me on antonapo on discord